Bioflora/BsylvaticumPhylogeography/Population genomics/README.md

 # Population Genomics

-In this section you can find the scripts used for Linkage Disequilibrium Filtering, ADMIXTURE analysis and Isolation by Distance/Environment
+In this section, you can find the scripts used for Linkage Disequilibrium Filtering, ADMIXTURE analysis and Isolation by Distance/Environment

 > This repository contains data and instructions to run scripts used in different analyses of *Brachypodium sylvaticum* data included in the paper:
 >